(CNN)Here's a look at Robert Levinson, who went missing in Iran in 2007.

 Birth place: Flushing, New York

-Children: Douglas, Samantha, David, Daniel, Sarah, Stephanie and Susan
+Children: Douglas, Samantha, David, Daniel, Sarah, Stephanie, Susan

 His family says Levinson suffers from diabetes and high blood pressure among other illnesses.

 1970s - Levinson is hired by the FBI after six years with the Drug Enforcement Agency.

 1998 - Levinson retires from the FBI.

 1998-2007 - Levinson works as a private investigator.

 2006 - Levinson is hired as a contractor by Tim Sampson, head of the Illicit Finance Group within the Office of Transnational Issues at the CIA, to write reports for the agency.
 The contract is for approximately $85,000.
 Three CIA employees, including Sampson, later lose their jobs for overstepping their authority as analysts and withholding information about Levinson after he disappeared.